I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 - gym membership fees

-- donations to charity - but you may be able to claim for sponsorship payments
+- donations to charity - but you may be able to deduct sponsorship payments

 Clothing

-The cost of clothing that is not part of an ‘everyday’ wardrobe can be claimed against tax.
+The cost of clothing that is not part of an ‘everyday’ wardrobe can be deducted against your income.
 This would include uniforms for the police and nurses for example.
 Clothing with an embroidered company logo would also fit the uniform definition.
 Plus PPE, protective clothing and the costs of clothing acquired for a film, stage or TV performance and film premieres.

 Staff costs

 Staff costs are one of the main, if not the main, cost for many businesses.
-In general the costs associated with employing staff are tax deductible.
+In general the costs associated with employing staff can be treated as expenses.
 The general rule is that for business expenses to be deductible they must be incurred wholly and exclusively for the purposes of the business.
 This will include:

 - bonuses